RedHatNordicsSA/ansible-roadshow/labs/lab-0/README.md

 1. To get started with the labs, you first needs to get your assigned username and servers.
 This will be provided to you by the people who operates this lab.

+2. Required tools to do the lab is
+* An SSH client.
+On Linux and Mac, use the native ssh client in a terminal.
+On Windows, you can use PuTTy: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
+* A web browser with internet access

 2. Please review the overview of the lab environment.
 Most importantly, the Ansible control servers is from where all the labs are done.
 ```
 PLEASE NOTE